-Subject to one-time approval of voters in a statewide election, Act 1282 permits the state of Arkansas to authorize the ADFA to issue up to \$250 million in general obligation bonds.
+Subject to one-time approval of voters in a statewide election, Act 1282 permits the State of Arkansas to authorize the ADFA to issue up to \$250 million in general obligation bonds.
 Revenue from these bonds will be used to:

-- restructure bond debt issued under the Arkansas College Savings Bond Act of 1989 and - (2) finance technology and facility improvement projects for state institutions of higher education.
+- (1) restructure bond debt issued under the Arkansas College Savings Bond Act of 1989 and - (2) finance technology and facility improvement projects for state institutions of higher education.

 This bond authority requires the Arkansas Higher Education Coordinating Board to submit to the Governor a written plan for technology and facility improvement projects to be funded with revenues generated by the bonds.
-This plan must address the need for the projects, estimated benefits of the projects and anticipated debt service requirements.
-The Arkansas Higher Education Coordinating Board, as part of its planning responsibility, made initial recommendations in a report dated July 29, 2005.
+This plan must address the need for the projects, estimated

-Conflict of Interest: The University of Arkansas Division of Agriculture Cooperative Extension Service is a recognized unit of the Arkansas Department of Higher Education and funded in part by State of Arkansas appropriations.
-As such, any legislation affecting general revenues of the state has the potential to influence the agency's financial well-being.
+Conflict of Interest: The University of Arkansas Division of Agriculture, Cooperative Extension Service is a recognized unit of the Arkansas Department of Higher Education and funded in part by State of Arkansas appropriations.
+As such, any legislation affecting general revenues of the state has the potential to influence the agency's financial well being.
 We are obligated to divulge potential conflicts of interest and to recognize their influence on the educational programs and material we produce.
-The professional faculty of PIEC is committed to full disclosure and open recognition of our potential for bias.
+The professional faculty of PPC is committed to full disclosure and open recognition of our potential for bias.
 We strive to present Arkansas citizens with a fair and balanced representation of the issues brought to the ballot and welcome any constructive criticism of that effort.